imLymei/foji/CONTRIBUTING.md

 ## How to Contribute

+### Repository Structure

+This repository uses a automated version release using the mains 3 branches:

+- **master**: Contains the code on the actual `@latest` package channel.
+- **beta**: Contains the code on the actual `@beta` package channel.
+- **dev**: Contains the code of actual development, every `BREAKING CHANGE` and `feat` commit must be done on this branch.

+### Step by Step

 1. **Fork the repository:** Click on the "Fork" button on the top right corner of the repository's page, then clone your fork locally.

-2. **Create a new branch:** Make your changes in a new branch created from the `main` branch.
+2. **Create a new branch:** Make your changes in a new branch created from the `dev` branch or `main` for `fix` or others specific situations.
 Choose a descriptive name for your branch related to the issue or feature you're working on.

 3. **Make your changes:** Implement the changes or additions you'd like to contribute.
 Please follow any existing coding style and conventions.

 4. **Test your changes:** Ensure that your changes do not break existing functionality.
 If you're adding new features, include tests to cover your code.

 5. **Commit your changes:** Make meaningful and atomic commits.
-Please provide a clear and descriptive commit message for each commit.
+Please provide a [clear and descriptive commit message](https://www.conventionalcommits.org/en/v1.0.0/#summary) for each commit.

 6. **Push your changes:** Once your changes are ready, push your branch to your fork of the repository.